jarad/jarad.github.com/_posts/2017-11-08-CAR-binomial-data.md

 ![center](/../figs/2017-11-08-CAR-binomial-data/binomial_data-1.png)

-For use in future posts,
+For use in future posts.
-put it all in a list.

 {% highlight r %}